|

 Overview.

-year 1864 marks a great turning point in modern Polish history.
-The failure of
+great turning point in modern Polish history.
+The failure of the second great

-the second great revolt against Russia
+revolt against Russia

-within three decades ended what is known as the "Romantic" period of insurrections,
+within three decades ended what is known as the "Romantic" period of

-and led to rethinking political strategies to
+insurrections, and led to rethinking political

-regain independence.
-However, we should note that beginning around 1892, a new
+strategies to regain independence.
+However, we should note that beginning

-revolutionary- insurrectionary trend appeared with the founding of the Polish
+around 1892, a new revolutionary- insurrectionary trend appeared with the

-Socialist Party Abroad followed in 1893 by the establishment of the Polish
+founding of the Polish Socialist Party Abroad followed in 1893 by the

-Socialist Party (Polish acronym PPS) in Warsaw.
-One of its founders was
+Warsaw.
+One of its founders was Jozef

-Jozef Pilsudski (1867-1935, pron.
-Peelsootskee), who headed
+Pilsudski (1867-1935, pron.
+Peelsootskee),

-the party in Lithuania.
+who headed the party in Lithuania.
 The same period saw the founding of the conservative, Catholic, National

 Democratic Movement led by Roman Dmowski

 (1864-1939, pron.
 Demofskee).
+Both movements

-1906-16 the National Democrats, who saw Poland's
+National Democrats, who saw Poland's

 greatest enemy in Germany,

-followed a policy of cooperation with Russia, while Pilsudski, who saw Russia
+followed a policy of cooperation with Russia,

 as the greatest enemy, lined up with the Central Powers against in her 1914-17.

-Characteristics of the period 1795-1864.
+Key Characteristics of the period

-A. The
+A. The Struggle for Independence

-to find a "modus vivendi," that is to get
+social elite to find a "modus vivendi,"

-along with the foreign rulers of Poland.
+that is to get along with the foreign rulers of Poland.

-B. Modern
+B. Modern Polish national

-in the period of revival and reform, 1772-91.
-It inspired the authors
+consciousness began to develop in the period of revival and reform, 1772-91.

-of the 3 May 1791 Constitution and was manifested by armed struggle in the Kosciuszko
+It inspired the authors of the 3 May 1791 Constitution and was manifested by

 Uprising of 1794, when peasant volunteers armed with scythes mounted